The Architecture of Rescue

 The Prison as Character

-The greatest prisons in fiction aren’t cells, they’re living, breathing ecosystems.
+The greatest prisons in fiction are living, breathing ecosystems.

 The Moral Calculus of Salvation